Skip to content

 REDCap has a built-in API that in theory could be used to retrieve data in real-time (as opposed to data exports).
 However, the current version of Convert-Pheno does not support REDCap API calls.

-Input CLI UI Module API
+Input CLI UI Module Public API

 Beacon v2 Models YES YES YES YES